Here you will find +3 hardware related material, suitable for all +3 versions.

 This simplified version for the IN #FF port (the second solution) has been implemented and tested by me on a few +3s and many +2As.
 Not any complain so far, only happy “customers” !

 Note: I read one report saying that – after installing the 470 ohm resistor as described above – the +2A computer (in that case) had become unstable.
 This reminds me of another case – not related to the #FF port issue, but that could have the same origin – where a +2A (Spanish version if I remember well) was barely usable when playing games (it worked well only while in +2A Basic mode).
-In my case the gate array timing was imperfect in relation to the rest of the hardware components batch that happened to be on that board and introduced some unwanted spikes during RAM bank switching; the solution proved to be quite easy to apply: I just put two 220pF capacitors on processor’s A14 and A15 address lines (one per each address).
+In my case the gate array timing was imperfect in relation to the rest of the hardware components that happened to be on that board and introduced some unwanted spikes during RAM bank switching; the solution proved to be quite easy to apply: I just put two 220pF capacitors on processor’s A14 and A15 address lines (one per each address and GND).
 The owner was a heavy player and never got into any problem again :) (and yes, I then applied to it the #FF patch as well – the D7 / 470 ohm resistor solution)

 The +3 (as well as the +2A) has RGB video output.

 Although this solution offers the best quality for video display, not all TV sets have RGB input.
 Even if a SCART connector is present, the RGB input on the TV side may simply be not present.